Biotechnology Research - MSc

 September 2024

-Training in biotechnology research with a strong emphasis on development of advanced practical skills and research methods.
+Training in biotechnology research with a strong emphasis on development of advanced practical skills.

-The overall purpose of the course is to provide advanced education in biotechnology research.
+Biotechnology is the application of biology to solve problems and develop novel products, such as therapeutic protein drugs, that enhance human health and society.
+The purpose of the course is to provide advanced education in biotechnology-related research methods.
 The main objective of the course is to improve the pool of knowledge and technological skills available to support biotechnology-based industry and research nationally and internationally.
-In the third semester, students have the opportunity to undertake their own independent full-time research project within one of the research groups in the internationally renowned Biomedical Sciences Research Institute (BMSRI) at Ulster University.
-The BMSRI research covers biomedicine from the molecular to the whole human including disease development, prevention, diagnosis and therapy- https://www.ulster.ac.uk/research/topic/biomedical-sciences/about
+In the third semester, students will have the opportunity to undertake their own independent full time research project within one of the research groups in the internationally renowned Biomedical Sciences Research Institute (BMSRI) at Ulster.
+The BMSRI research covers biomedicine from the molecular to the whole human including disease development, prevention, diagnosis and therapy. https://www.ulster.ac.uk/research/topic/biomedical-sciences/about

-The course is primarily designed for those who wish to develop their career in biosciences with particular emphasis on biotechnology research; including either academia or bio-pharmaceutical and bio-industries.
+The course is primarily designed for those who wish to develop their career in the biosciences, with particular emphasis on biotechnology research and including either academia or bio-pharmaceutical and bio-industries.

 We know that choosing to study at university is a big decision, and you may not always be able to find the information you need online.